-The fair value of the contingent value rights liability represents the estimated future payments that will be settled by issuing a variable number of shares and that are contingent upon the achievement of a specified development milestone for Palladio Biosciences, Inc.'s product candidate.
-The fair value of the contingent value rights is based on the cumulative probability of achieving the specified milestone which is currently expected during the first quarter of 2022.
-The fair value measurement is based on significant Level 3 unobservable inputs such as the probability of achieving the milestone, anticipated timelines, and discount rate.
-Changes in the fair value of the liability are recognized in the consolidated statement of operations and comprehensive loss until it is settled.
+The fair value of the Note Purchase Agreement represents the present value of estimated future payments, including interest, principal as well as estimated payments that are contingent upon the achievement of specified milestones.
+The fair value of the Notes is based on the cumulative probability of the various estimated payments.
+The fair value measurement is based on significant Level 3 unobservable inputs such as the probability of achieving the milestones, anticipated timelines, probability and timing of an early redemption of all obligations under the Note Purchase Agreement and the discount rate.
+Any changes in the fair value of the liability in each reporting period are recognized in the consolidated statement of operations and comprehensive loss until it is settled.